You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 Before we can “max” anything, we need to define what we’re working with.

-Here’s the simplest definition that actually matters:
+Here’s a definition that actually helps:

 Your personality describes how you are similar to some people and different from others.

-That’s it.
 Not your zodiac sign.
 Not your Myers-Briggs letters.
 Not some abstract trait score.

 Think about it: